 In order to prevail in these types of cases, Boogaard’s attorneys will likely rely on expert witness testimonies.
 The expert witnesses will discuss and highlight particular elements of the medical and psychological treatment of Boogaard.

 One type of expert that the plaintiffs are likely to rely on is a neuropsychologist.
 They study the structure and function of the brain as it relates to specific psychological processes and behaviors.
 Dr. Robert A. Stern, a neuropsychologist and a co-director at the Center for the Study of Traumatic Encephalopathy, stated, “[Boogaard] had problems with [drug] abuse the last couple years of his life, and that coincided with some of the cognitive and behavior and mood changes.”
 He went on to say that “what we are pretty sure of is, once the disease starts, it continues to progress.”
 Neuropsychologists, such as Dr. Stern, will be able to provide useful testimony to describe the ill effects of repeated head trauma coupled with extensive drug abuse.

 Neuropathology Expert Witness

 A neuropathologist is another expert witness can be useful in demonstrating the harmful effects that trauma and drug abuse can have on the brain.
-Neuropathologists study diseases of nervous system tissue, such as C.T.E., which is conducted through small surgical biopsies or whole autopsy brains.
+Neuropathologists study diseases of nervous system tissue, such as C.T.E., by conducting small surgical biopsies or full-brain autopsies.
 This was done with Boogaard’s brain.
-Subsequently, a neuropathologist would be able to comment on the existence of C.T.E and the damage that occurred to his brain by the end of his career.
+Subsequently, a neuropathologist can comment on the existence of C.T.E and the damage that occurred to his brain by the end of his career.